Usha-05/Fakestoreshop/README.md

 ### Challenge 4: State Persistence
 **Solution**: Used localStorage to persist theme and favorites across page refreshes.

-### Challenge 5: Search Debouncing
+### Challenge 5: Search and Filter
-**Solution**: Implemented search on form submit and useEffect dependency to prevent excessive API calls.
+**Solution**: Implemented client-side filtering for search and category-based filtering with API calls.

 ## 📦 Build & Deploy